MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 Azure Data Explorer maintains data in a compressed state, reducing the amount of memory required to store and process data.
 This behavior results in faster query performance and more efficient use of system resources.

-Azure Data Explorer avoids vertical compression, which involves sorting data to improve compression, due to its high CPU cost.
+Azure Data Explorer avoids vertical compression, which involves sorting data to improve compression, due to its high CPU cost in free-text or semi-structured data scenarios.
 Instead, you can specify the preferred data sort order for scenarios with dominant query patterns.
 This trade-off prioritizes quick data availability for queries.

 For more information on specifying data sort order, see [Row order policy](kusto/management/roworderpolicy.md).